Public Services and Procurement Canada Asbestos Management Standard

 Work classified as low risk shall be subject to the standard maintenance or project inspection requirements, ensuring all asbestos-containing material has been removed and the area cleaned of dust and debris.
 Air monitoring is not required during or after work.

-Work classified as intermediate risk shall be inspected by a qualified person during the work.
-Air monitoring for total fibre concentration outside of work areas will be conducted adjacent to the work area daily by a qualified person.
-Upon completion of work, with acceptable results attained by the inspection and air monitoring, asbestos precautions in the area are no longer required.
+Work classified as moderate risk shall be inspected by a qualified person during the work.
+Air monitoring for total fibre concentration in the clean room if applicable, and outside of the enclosure adjacent to the work area, will be conducted daily by a qualified person.

 The air samples will be analyzed by phase contrast microscopy as determined by NIOSH Method 7400, or an equivalent under provincial regulations.
 Analysis of samples shall be performed by organizations participating in a recognized external quality control program.
 A stop-work order will be issued when phase contrast microscopy measurements of the air samples exceed 0.05 fibres/cm³.
 This order is in effect until work processes are corrected and subsequent tests are less than 0.05 fibres/cm³.

-Arrangements shall be made for a qualified person to inspect and perform daily air monitoring for total fibre concentration outside of work areas classified as high risk.
+Arrangements shall be made for a qualified person to inspect and perform daily air monitoring for total fibre concentration in the clean room, and outside of the enclosure adjacent to the work area classified as high risk.
 If required, additional monitoring shall be performed to meet provincial/territorial regulations.

 The air samples are to be analyzed by phase contrast microscopy as determined by NIOSH, Method 7400, or an equivalent under provincial regulations.
 Analysis of samples shall be performed by organizations participating in a recognized external quality control program.
 A stop-work order will be issued when phase contrast microscopy measurements of the air samples exceed 0.05 fibres/cm³.
 This order is in effect until work processes are corrected and subsequent tests are less than 0.05 fibres/cm³.